Work More Efficiently with the 5S Method

-SORT - ELIMINATE, Elimination is the first priority in 5S: Start by getting rid of everything that is not absolutely necessary.
-It’s important to keep what’s important, but it’s just as important to get rid of what isn’t.
-And what matters above all is knowing what to keep or not.
+SORT - Elimination is the first priority in 5S.
+Start by getting rid of everything that is not absolutely necessary.
+It’s important to keep what’s important, but it’s just as important to eliminate what isn’t.

 2nd S : SEITON

-TIDY UP, Tidying up means putting things in specific places so they can be found straight away when needed, thus avoiding wasted time searching.
+SET IN ORDER - Tidying up means putting things in specific places and returning them after use so they can be found straight away when needed.

 3rd S : SEISO

-CLEAN, Cleaning offices, work places, and production tools is not just cleaning for the sake of cleanliness.
-In some cases; such as machines and tools, it's a first step towards preventive maintenance.
+SHINE - Cleaning offices, work places, and production tools is not just cleaning for the sake of cleanliness.
+In some cases, such as machines and tools, it's a first step toward preventive maintenance.
 It's often during cleaning that anomalies and premature wear are detected.

 4th S : SEIKETSU

-STANDARDISE, This stage defines rules by which the workplace will remain free of unnecessary objects, tidy, and cleaned.
-To eliminate the risk of disorder, Takashi Osada advocates Visual Management that relies on a number of aids.
+STANDARDIZE - This stage defines rules by which the workplace will remain free of unnecessary objects, tidy, and clean.
+To eliminate the risk of disorder, Visual Management relies on a number of aids.

 5th S : SHITSUKE

-RESPECT, Newly established rules must be obeyed, and therefore staff must be encouraged to stick to them.
-It’s a simple case of routinely doing what needs to be done, so that 5S does indeed become a matter of routine.
+SUSTAIN - Newly established rules must be practiced repeatedly, and therefore staff must adhere to rules at all times.
+It’s a simple case of routinely doing what needs to be done, so that 5S becomes a routine.

 Progress is possible when everybody makes a commitment.
 This collective commitment starts by taking into account each person’s work environment (machine, line, laboratory, office, store, etc.).